Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 Conclusion: Choosing your Tavily alternative

 Tavily works well for real-time search and discovery.
-Each alternative we've covered offers different approaches to web search and data extraction.
+Each alternative we've covered takes a different angle: semantic understanding, cited answers, privacy-first indexing, or unified web infrastructure.

-Try Firecrawl free with 500 credits (no card required) or explore the docs to see how extraction-first architecture works in practice.
+Try Firecrawl free with 500 credits (no card required) or explore the docs to see how it works.

 Frequently Asked Questions